dwellir-public/hyperliquid-builder-codes-demo/README.md

 Hyperliquid L1 actions (orders, cancels) use EIP-712 typed-data signatures with a domain `chainId` of **1337**.
 This does not match any real chain, and wallet providers (MetaMask, WalletConnect) reject the signature because the domain chain ID doesn't match the active chain.

-The official Hyperliquid app solves this with **agent keys** -- the same approach used here:
+The official Hyperliquid app solves this with **agent keys**, the same approach used here:

 1. The app generates a random private key in the browser and stores it in `sessionStorage`
 2. You sign an `approveAgent` transaction via your wallet (this uses chainId 42161/421614, which your wallet accepts)
-3. All subsequent orders are signed **locally in JavaScript** with the agent key -- no wallet RPC call, no chain-ID validation
+3. All subsequent orders are signed **locally in JavaScript** with the agent key.
+No wallet RPC call, no chain-ID validation

 The agent key is:
 - Scoped to your wallet address